-This project trials a specific piece of new equipment that has a direct impact on the operation and management of the distribution system.
+This project was designed to trial a specific piece of new equipment that has a direct impact on the operation and management of the distribution system.

-The first phase was to identify suitable locations for the installation and undertake a feasibility and systems readiness study to analyse the network, outlining the optimum application and specification, and confirm the business and carbon cases.
+The first phase of the project was to identify suitable locations for the installation and undertake a feasibility and systems readiness study to analyse the network, outlining the optimum application and specification, and confirm the business and carbon cases.

 The second phase was to design, build, install and commission a three-phase 33kV superconducting fault current limiter on the Northern Powergrid distribution network.

-It was proposed, and following site surveys, agreed with National Grid, that the unit was installed at a 275/33kV substation in South Yorkshire to limit the fault current to within the rating of the 33kV switchgear.
-This is currently managed through an operational management switching procedure which in some circumstances may increase the risk of loss of supplies to customers.
+It was proposed, and following site surveys, agreed with National Grid, that the unit was installed at a 275/33kV substation in South Yorkshire to facilitate future connection of DG and additional load by limiting the likely increase in fault current to within the rating of the 33kV switchgear.
+Increase in fault level is typically managed through an operational management switching procedure which, in limited circumstances, may increase the risk of loss of supplies to customers.